laforge49/asynchronous-entities/ae-vault/8activities/8032-namedType.md

 A named type can only be present when no data type is present.
 Like data (value) type, a named type applies to the value when the name with the named type is used as a key.
 Again, like data type, the named type is used to validate the scalar, vector values or map values associated with the key containing the named type.

-When both named type and data type are nil, the associated value is an unconstrained name.
+When a named type has a value of ?, then the value is an unconstrained name.